Permian Basin Foot and Ankle

 Many foot and ankle issues can be relieved or treated with a customized orthotic device.
-Joseph Morgan, DPM, Justin Brown, DPM, and the team at Permian Basin Foot and Ankle, which has three locations in Odessa, Midland, and Pecos, Texas, routinely use custom orthotics to treat common podiatry-related concerns.
+Justin Brown, DPM, Jordan Womack, DPM and the team at Permian Basin Foot and Ankle, which has three locations in Odessa, Midland, and Pecos, Texas, routinely use custom orthotics to treat common podiatry-related concerns.
 If you would like to learn more about how custom orthotics can help treat your foot or ankle problems, call the office nearest you, or request an appointment online.

 An orthotic device is a customized shoe insert that provides additional support and helps treat many common foot and ankle issues.
 Orthotics are usually created with regards to factors like your podiatry issue, gait, and specific body measurements.